 Early diagnosis is important to effectively treat endometriosis.
 Certain tests, such as blood tests or a pelvic ultrasound, may be done to rule out infection or other conditions.
 Based on the symptoms, signs, and imaging findings, a probable diagnosis of endometriosis can be made.

 There is no known cause of endometriosis.
 But research indicates it does run in families.
+Other things that may increase your daughter’s risk of having endometriosis include:

 If endometriosis is diagnosed, there are several treatment options that may be right for your daughter.
 Options can include:

-There is not cure for endometriosis, but hormone therapy and minor surgery can effectively treat the condition.
+There is not a cure for endometriosis, but hormone therapy and minor surgery can effectively treat the condition.